Entergy (NYSE:ETR) Releases FY 2023 Earnings Guidance

 Entergy (NYSE:ETR) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $6.550-$6.850 for the period.
 The company issued revenue guidance of -.Entergy also updated its FY 2021 guidance to $5.800-$6.100 EPS.

-Several research firms have recently commented on ETR.
-Citigroup increased their price objective on Entergy from $101.00 to $110.00 and gave the company a neutral rating in a report on Thursday, August 5th.
-Morgan Stanley cut their price objective on Entergy from $123.00 to $122.00 and set an equal weight rating for the company in a report on Friday.
-Mizuho cut their price target on Entergy from $127.00 to $114.00 and set a buy rating for the company in a report on Tuesday.
-Finally, Wells Fargo & Company raised their price target on Entergy from $120.00 to $125.00 and gave the company an overweight rating in a report on Tuesday, August 17th.
-Four equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to data from MarketBeat.com, Entergy presently has an average rating of Buy and an average target price of $118.00.
+Several analysts have weighed in on the company.
+Citigroup boosted their price objective on Entergy from $101.00 to $110.00 and gave the stock a neutral rating in a report on Thursday, August 5th.
+Mizuho lowered their price target on Entergy from $127.00 to $114.00 and set a buy rating for the company in a research note on Tuesday, September 21st.
+BMO Capital Markets lowered their price target on Entergy from $121.00 to $117.00 and set an outperform rating for the company in a research note on Monday.
+Morgan Stanley lowered their target price on Entergy from $123.00 to $122.00 and set an equal weight rating for the company in a research note on Friday, September 17th.
+Finally, Wells Fargo & Company increased their target price on Entergy from $120.00 to $125.00 and gave the stock an overweight rating in a research note on Tuesday, August 17th.
+Three equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $117.57.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Thursday, August 12th were issued a dividend of $0.95 per share.
-This represents a $3.80 dividend on an annualized basis and a dividend yield of 3.52%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
+Stockholders of record on Thursday, August 12th were issued a $0.95 dividend.
+This represents a $3.80 annualized dividend and a dividend yield of 3.80%.
 The ex-dividend date was Wednesday, August 11th.
-Entergy’s dividend payout ratio is currently 67.14%.
+Entergy’s payout ratio is presently 67.14%.

 A hedge fund recently raised its stake in Entergy stock.
 Morgan Stanley increased its stake in Entergy Co.
-(NYSE:ETR) by 14.6% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 739,162 shares of the utilities provider’s stock after purchasing an additional 94,447 shares during the period.
-Morgan Stanley owned approximately 0.37% of Entergy worth $73,696,000 as of its most recent filing with the SEC.
-Institutional investors own 86.16% of the company’s stock.
+(NYSE:ETR) by 14.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 739,162 shares of the utilities provider’s stock after buying an additional 94,447 shares during the quarter.
+Morgan Stanley owned approximately 0.37% of Entergy worth $73,696,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 86.16% of the company’s stock.

 About Entergy